5 Fun Things To Do Online With HTML5

 Shiny Demos should keep you occupied for a while, and if you’re anything like me you’ll keep the site bookmarked for further tries of Inbox Attack and Paranoid.
 Shiny Demos was made by Opera Software, but it will work across the full range of browsers.

 The especially observant among you may have noticed an acrostic lurking in this article.
-First, award yourself a peanut for your skills, then go and read my guide on creating a poem for a loved one.
+First, award yourself a peanut for your skills, then go and read my guide on creating a poem for a loved one .
+Of course, don’t forget to check out the official MUO HTML5 tutorial .
 After that come back here and post your comments on HTML5, the websites mentioned above, and anything else that you might have on your mind that loosely fits the subject matter.

 Image Credit: Yuki Honda